Malta’s Archbishop: Seminarians Can Leave if They Don't Agree With Pope Francis

 The guidelines allowed some remarried divorcees to receive Holy Communion after a period of discernment, with an informed and enlightened conscience, and if they are “at peace with God.”

 Their interpretation caused an international outcry among theologians, canonists and others who argued that it contradicted previous papal teaching, as well as breached canon law and the catechism.
-Archbishop Scicluna has defended the guidelines, saying they “adhered to Amoris Laetitia and also “followed the interpretation that the Pope approved.”
+Archbishop Scicluna has defended the guidelines, saying they “adhered to Amoris Laetitia” and also “followed the interpretation that the Pope approved.”

 Since the Criteria were published Jan.
 13, a number of clergy sources in Malta have contacted the Register alleging the bishops won't tolerate any clergy having a different interpretation of Amoris Laetitia than the one presented in the Criteria among the clergy.